OBiLab/NGSEvolBio/Projects/00-beforewestart_sum.md

 echo thiscourseiscool
 ```
-Save the file with  reasonable name, e.g. `thisspecificjobpbs.sh`
+Save the file with a reasonable name, e.g. `thisspecificjobpbs.sh`

-In this file all the lines starting with `#PBS`  are options for the PBS scheduler, and `-N` in `#PBS -N` indicate the option for giving a name to the job.
+In this file all the lines starting with `#PBS`  are options for the PBS scheduler, and `-N` in `#PBS -N` indicates the option for giving a name to the job.
 The other lines are specific to the task we are doing (e.g. printing "thiscourseiscool").
 Finally, the file starts with a line `#!/bin/bash` that tells the machine that this is a shell script.

 There are many PBS options and they all have default values.
-Sometimes we need to change the default values, for example we want to change the jobname at everyjob.
-Some other time  the default values are OK, and we don't need to include the option specification in the PBS file.
+Sometimes we need to change the default values, for example we want to change the jobname at every job.
+Some other times  the default values are OK, and we don't need to include the option specification in the PBS file.

 See here(http://www.hpc.cineca.it/sites/default/files/PBSProUserGuide13.0beta.pdf) for a list of PBS options.

 A little clarification on the `-l` resources option:

-- select = number of node requested
+- select = number of nodes requested
 - ncpus = number of cpus per node requested
 - mpiprocs = number of mpi tasks per node
 - mem = RAM memory per node